Barbie Dreamhouse Adventures: Season 4 (2019)

 From this season until its end, the series was titled Barbie Dreamhouse Adventures: Go Team Roberts on-screen.

 Season 5 (2020)

 Films

-With the series wrapped up on 12 April 2020, Mattel Television expanded the TV series into television films, which like the series premiered on Netflix as "television specials" and were then picked up for television broadcast in certain countries.
+Following its wrap-up on 12 April 2020, Mattel Television expanded the television series into television films, which also premiered on Netflix as "television specials" and were then picked up for television broadcast in certain countries.
 The first film from 2017, Barbie: Dolphin Magic, not only served as the pilot for the series, but returned Barbie to the streaming service since the 2012–15 web series, Barbie: Life in the Dreamhouse.
 The second film revived the well-known Barbie film franchise which was put on a hiatus after the release of the first film and permanently made the streaming service the destination for upcoming and newer Barbie content in the United States.